Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

-So as in \cite{Baesens_2018}, in this regions of parameters we have exactly two $\mathcal C^1$ invariant circles of horizontal homotopy type, which contain the $\omega$ and $\alpha$ limit sets of any point.
-In the hole, these invariant circles are periodic orbits with opposite directions, thus bounding two \emph{Reeb components}.
-Outside $R$ they are periodic orbits with the same direction, thus forming a Poincare flow, see \cite[Figure 25]{Baesens_2018}.
+By normal hyperbolicity, the $\mathcal C^1$ invariant circles persist with their stability for small $\varepsilon$ if $K$ is chosen large enough.
+Moreover, the rest of the flow goes from the repellor to the attractor, as the vector field has non-zero vertical component away from them and they must contain any invariant set for a neighbourhood.
+In the hole (restricting to $|\Omega_y|<1-\delta$), these invariant circles are periodic orbits with opposite directions, thus bounding two Reeb components.
+Outside $\mathcal R$ they are periodic orbits with the same direction, thus forming a Poincar\'e flow, see figure~\ref{fig:delta_band}.
+In particular, assumptions 4a and 4b are satisfied in the strip $|\Omega_y|<1-\delta$.

-Now if in $\Omega_x\geq0$ we move our parameters from the hole to the outside of $R$, we see that the attracting periodic orbit experiences a \emph{saddle-node on an invariant circle} (snic) bifurcation on entering the resonance regions, then the equilibria do roughly half a revolution in opposite directions meeting and experiencing another snic bifurcation when leaving the resonance region, see figure \cite[Figure 25]{Baesens_2018}.
+If in $\Omega_x\geq0$ we move our parameters from the hole to the outside of $\mathcal R$, we see that the attracting periodic orbit experiences a saddle-node on an invariant circle (snic) bifurcation on entering the resonance region, then the equilibria do roughly half a revolution in opposite directions, meeting and experiencing another snic bifurcation when leaving the resonance region, see figure~\ref{fig:delta_band}.
 We have the same behaviour for the repelling circle in $\Omega_x\leq 0$.